2026-05-27 12:25:38 -04:00

 Extension

-When using as an extension, it will enforce a ban on the configured dependencies and plugins and recursively their dependencies.
+The primary use of this plugin is as a Maven extension.
+When used that way, it will enforce an inspection of the configured dependencies and plugins and recursively their dependencies.
 See the snippet below for how the plugin should be declared in your project's pom.xml.

 <project>